rclone/rclone/docs/content/filtering.md

 A similar process is done on directory entries before recursing into them.
-This only works on remotes which have a concept of directory (Eg local, google drive, onedrive, amazon drive) and not on bucket based remotes (eg s3, swift, google compute storage, b2).
+This only works on remotes which have a concept of directory (Eg local, google drive, onedrive, amazon drive) and not on bucket based remotes (e.g. s3, swift, google compute storage, b2).

 ## Adding filtering rules ##